Popmotion/popmotion/docs/api/stylefire/css.md

 - `z` -> `translateZ`

 ## Transform property order
-The `transform` property can be animated using template strings, but in most cases we want to animate the `rotate`, `translate` and `scale` properties seperately.
+The `transform` property can be animated using template strings, but in most cases we want to animate the `rotate`, `translate` and `scale` properties separately.

 In accordance with the [CSS Transforms Level 2 spec](https://drafts.csswg.org/css-transforms-2/#individual-transforms), if set individually these properties will be set in the following order: